 Decorate for the Occasion: Take some flowers out of your garden and create a lovely Easter centerpiece for the table.
 Have the kids create some bunny or Easter themed artwork to decorate the home.
 Make sure to decorate eggs and ready your environment for Spring.
 This is something everyone in the family can help with.
 Best of all, after being in the house for a while, this will give it a new look and brighten everyone’s day.

-Splurge on your Easter Meal: If you normally go out for Easter dinner or brunch, consider picking up your favorite restaurant curbside or have your meal delivered.
+Splurge on your Easter Meal: If you normally go out for Easter dinner or brunch, consider picking up your favorite restaurant curbside or have your meal delivered using the convenient and cheap delivery service Doordash.
 This will help your favorite restaurants that are hurting during this trying time.
 It will also allow you something special that you might normally do on Easter.
 Otherwise, consider pulling out the cookbooks and planning an Easter feast that the whole family can help make together.
 Either option should make for a good time.

 Consider Online Church Service: With stay at home laws in effect around the country, many places of worship are offering online or streaming service to keep everyone connected.
 If you spend your Easter in Church, this will allow you to feel more connected to your community and the Easter traditions that you normally follow.